angrybacon/doomsday-wiki/markdown/chapters/meandeck/interaction.md

 ### Chalice of the Void

-{{Chalice of the Void}} is a Legacy staple that is featured in a number of decks.
+:card[Chalice of the Void] is a Legacy staple that is featured in a number of decks.
 It seeks to generate card advantage by (hopefully) countering a number of cards or preventing the casting of cards of a certain CMC.
 Normally Chalice is set to X = 1 most of the time which, although can be a heavy detriment to a deck